-It is recommended that grout not be used on steel poles.
+It is recommended that grout not be used on steel poles or poles using a base cover.

-For the preferred method to install poles, refer to figure 1.
+For the preferred method to install poles, see Figure 2 on Page 3.
 The space below the pole base allows for ventilation and keeps moisture from collecting inside the pole.
 This in turn helps prevent corrosion.
 Also, by lifting the base cover, visual inspections can easily be made.
 Although rare, should rodents become a problem (chewing on wire i.e.), a wire screen can be inserted in this space.

-If a non- shrink grout is used, air channels must be provided to allow for adequate ventilation to the interior of the pole.
+If a non- shrink grout is used, air channels must be provided to allow for adequate ventilation and moisture drainage to the interior of the pole.